CFP-10: Function

-10-kDa culture filtrate protein (CFP-10) is an antigen that contributes to the virulence Mycobacterium tuberculosis.
+10-kDa culture filtrate protein (CFP-10) is an antigen that contributes to the virulence of Mycobacterium tuberculosis.
 CFP-10 forms a tight 1:1 heterodimeric complex with 6kDaA early secreted antigen target (ESAT-6).
-In the mycobacterial cell, these two proteins are interdependent on each other for stability.
+In the mycobacterial cell, these two proteins are interdependent for their stability.
 The ESAT-6/CFP-10 complex is secreted by the ESX-1 secretion system, also known as the RD1 region.
 Mycobacterium tuberculosis uses this ESX-1 secretion system to deliver virulence factors into host macrophage and monocyte white blood cells during infection.

-In Mycobacterium tuberculosis, the core components of the whole ESX-1 secretion system include Rv3877, and two AAA ATPases, including Rv3870 and Rv3871, a cytosolic protein.
+In Mycobacterium tuberculosis, the ESX-1 secretion system, a type VII bacterial secretion system, includes Rv3877 and two AAA ATPases, Rv3870 and Rv3871, the latter a cytosolic protein, as subunits.
 The ESAT-6/CFP-10 heterodimer complex is targeted for secretion by a C-terminal signal sequence on CFP-10 that is recognized by the cytosolic Rv3871 protein.
-Rv3871 then interacts with the CFP-10 C-terminal, and escorts the ESAT-6/CFP-10 complex to Rv3870 and Rv3877, a multi-transmembrane protein which makes up the pore that spans the cytosolic membrane of the virulent host cell.
-Once ESAT-6/CFP-10 is next to the membrane of the virulent host cell, the CFP-10 C-terminal attaches and binds itself to the cells surface.
-The ESAT-6/CFP-10 complex’s secretion and attachment to the virulent host cell shows its contribution to the pathogenicity of Mycobacterium tuberculosis.
-[4].
+Rv3871 then interacts with the CFP-10 C-terminal, and escorts the ESAT-6/CFP-10 complex to Rv3870 and Rv3877, a multi-transmembrane protein which may make up a pore that spans the inner membrane of the bacterium.
+Once ESAT-6/CFP-10 is next to the membrane of the host cell, the CFP-10 C-terminal attaches and binds itself to the cell surface.
+The ESAT-6/CFP-10 complex’s secretion and attachment to the host cell shows its contribution to the pathogenicity of Mycobacterium tuberculosis.